pammacdotnet/TypstPaper/paper.typ

   )
 }

-// Used with figures that have white background and don't have clear dimentions.
+// Used with figures that have white background and do not have clear
+// visual dimentions.
 #let frame = rect.with(stroke: 0.05em)
 #let frame-round = block.with(stroke: 0.05em, clip: true, radius: 0.3em)